PizzaDragon/yougame.github.io/README.md

 # yougame.github.io
-Game with different branches, eaach class handles a branch
+Game with different branches, eaach class handles a branch.
+This game is being developed for a preschool class, it will teach the kids how to be safe online in a fun way.

 Never forget to comment your code what it does!